colpal/actions-vault-kv/README.md

   # Here is an example of using the JSON-string output option
   - run: 'echo "$DATABASE_USERNAME:$DATABASE_PASSWORD" > db-basic-auth.txt'
     env:
+      # Note we have to parse the output as JSON before we can access the fields
       DATABASE_USERNAME: "${{ fromJson(steps.vault.outputs.database).username }}"
       DATABASE_PASSWORD: "${{ fromJson(steps.vault.outputs.database).password }}"

   # Here is an example of using the single secret output option
   - run: 'echo "$SSH_PRIVATE_KEY" > $HOME/.ssh/id_rsa'
     env:
+      # Note we are using the output directly here
       SSH_PRIVATE_KEY: "${{ steps.vault.outputs.privateKey }}"
 ```